mertcansegmen/command-cleaner-discord-bot/README.md

 TODO

+# Notes

+- The word guild seen in the code and in the comments basically is reffering to a discord server.

 ## TODO

-- add notes section to readme file, start with adding what a guild is
 - add db structure to readme
 - add a command for showing marked command channel
 - fix info message for no command